Class 3 - Year 5 and 6 'we shine brighter together...'

 Throughout the academic year, we enjoy a wide range of topics - supplemented by a variety of outside instructors and teachers.

-Click here for our topic learning - Summer 2019
+Click here for our topic learning - Autumn 2019

 During our guided reading this term, we have been sharing and exploring Floodlands by Marcus Sedgwick.
 Today, the children put themselves into the shoes of one of our main characters, Dooby - the leader of the Eels.